-An introduction to curriculum and instruction in the social studies.
 Through an integrated curriculum approach, students are introduced to the major issues in social studies.
-The technology component will include graphic and visual organization tools for creating concept maps, webs, timelines, etc. Students are expected to develop integrated curriculum units that thematically tie together issues in history, sociology, politics, and anthropology with both literary and artistic resources.
+The technology component will include tools for creating concept maps, webs and timelines, and web-based research.
+Students are expected to develop integrated curriculum units that thematically tie together issues in history, sociology, politics and anthropology, with both literary and artistic resources.
+Key aspects involve writing inclusive history for children, critical analysis of children's literature and textbooks, and life history research.